 I woke up in the morning to discover that the rain spared us overnight.
 Checking the weather forecast again, I noted that it would almost certainly be raining fairly early in the day, so I tried to get moving as quickly as possible: it would be best to be able to get hiking before it started raining, and any amount of hiking I could do before the rain started would be that much less hiking through mud.

 Taking this as an opportunity to try out my new rain pants, I put on my rain jacket and pants.
 However, the problem with hiking in rain gear is that no matter how much rain they keep off of you, you eventually still get wet from sweat.
 Still, though, I feel like I'd rather be wet from my own sweat, than from rain falling on me.

 Pretty much immediately after I left camp, a little after 7:15, a light rain began falling, which would persist until late afternoon.
 Consequently, as the day went on, the ground got increasingly wet and muddy, and the rocks gradually got slicker.
-However, since the last few days had been nice out, the ground was able to dry out a bit, and there was very little in the way of slick or deep mud to worry about.
+However, thanks to the last few days having been nice out, allowing the ground to dry some, there was very little in the way of slick or deep mud to worry about.

 For the most part, this was another easy day on the trail, the gloom added by the overcast sky and rain notwithstanding.
 The rain was mostly just an annoyance, but my rain pants kept the constant mud splatter from coating my legs.